michellesimek/pandas-challenge/README.md

 # pandas-challenge
 Homework Assignment #4 focusing on Python Pandas.

 The purpose of this assignment was to the analyze data from a csv using the Pandas library and Jupyter Notebook.
+The csv contained purchasing data for a fantasy game called Heroes of Pymoli.

 The report was to generate a report the included the following: